 These flags must be set according to the rules appropriate for loading the object.
-The required settings are found in part 2, in the definition of TPMA\OBJECT.
+The required settings are found in TPM 2.0 Part 2, in the definition of TPMA\OBJECT.

 27.2.5 authPolicy

 If use of an object is to be gated by a policy (including PCR), the template will contain the policy hash.
 Otherwise, this entry will be set to TPM\ALG\NULL.